 The First Impression.

-They say the first impression is the last.
-But how long do you have to make a rock-solid impression in the first instance?
-Only 7 seconds.
-So make a statement with a genuine, warm smile, a confident handshake, and a clear introduction.
-Don't forget that your attire helps create the first impression too.
-So, dress professionally for your interview.
-71% of recruiters give a shabbily dressed candidate a pass.
+They say the first impression is the last, and it’s been reported that people only have seven seconds, on average, to make a great first impression.
+Make a statement with a genuine, warm smile, a confident handshake, and a clear introduction.
+Don't forget that your attire helps create a good first impression, too.
+Dress professionally for your interview.
+One in four recruiters reportedly will pass on a candidate who isn’t dressed for the part.

 How Long Does the Interviewer Take to Decide Whether You Are Moving Ahead or Not?